 - Container Runtime Executive (CRX).
 CRX is similar to a VM from the perspective of Hostd and vCenter Server.
 CRX includes a paravirtualized Linux kernel that works together with the hypervisor.
 CRX uses the same hardware virtualization techniques as VMs and it has a VM boundary around it.
 A direct boot technique is used, which allows the Linux guest of CRX to initiate the main init process without passing through kernel initialization.
 This allows vSphere Pods to boot nearly as fast as containers.

-- The Virtual Machine Service, Cluster API, and VMware Tanzu™ Kubernetes Grid™ Service are modules that run on the Supervisor Cluster and enable the provisioning and management of Tanzu Kubernetes clusters.
+- The Cluster API and VMware Tanzu™ Kubernetes Grid™ Service are modules that run on the Supervisor Cluster and enable the provisioning and management of Tanzu Kubernetes clusters.
+The Virtual Machine Service module is responsible for deploying and running stand-alone VMs and VMs that make up Tanzu Kubernetes clusters.

 To provide access to namespaces to DevOps engineer, as a vSphere administrator you assign permission to users or user groups available within an identity source that is associated with vCenter Single Sign-On.